Moon-GD/Moon-GD/README.md

 2021.05.10 ~ : End MySql, Start django

+2021.07.05 ~ 2021.08.13 : A researcher in NIMS(National Institute for Mathematical Sciences),
+                          doing Mathematical modeling with CT-images and studying Machine-Learning with Scikit-Learn

 2021.08.02 ~ 2021.08.13 : Hackathon in LikeLion with Html, CSS

 Update : 2021.04.12